Sopra-Steria-Norge-Kubernetes/OpenShift/docs/Quick Start/teams-quick-start.md

 # Quick Start Guide - OpenShift Teams

-This guide will walk you through setting up a new developer team in our OpenShift environment, from initial prerequisites to deploying your first application.
+This guide should provide the bare minimum steps to create a new developer team, create the first tenant and deploy the first application.

 !!! note "Example Names"
-    Throughout this guide, we use "team-poseidon" as the team name and "poseidon-web-app" as the application/tenant name.
+    Throughout this guide, we use "team-poseidon" as the team name and "poseidon-web-app" and "poseidon-backend-app" as the application/tenant name.
 These are examples - you should replace them with your actual team and application names.

 ## Prerequisites

-Before you can enable a team and tenant for a running application, you must have the following components in place:

 ### Required Components

-1. Infra definitions configured by Sopra Steria technician. contact your Sopra Steria contact to get the infra definitions configured.
 2. **Team Namespace Repository** - For Grafana configuration, secrets, and other team-specific resources
 3. **Application Deployment Repository** - Contains your application manifests and deployment configurations
 4. **Azure Key Vault** - Azure Key Vault or equivalent secret storage solution
-5. **Personal Access Token (PAT)** - For accessing Key Vault and repositories
+5. **Access tokens** - For accessing Key Vault and repositories

 ### Key Vault Requirements